Dictator: Military roles

-Crowd manipulation

-Some dictators have been masters of crowd manipulation, such as Benito Mussolini and Adolf Hitler.
-Others were more prosaic speakers, such as Joseph Stalin and Francisco Franco.
-Typically, the dictator's people seize control of all media, censor or destroy the opposition, and give strong doses of propaganda daily, often built around a cult of personality.
+Control of the media

+Political spin doctoring and heavy reliance on information control instead of overt violence is a common feature among modern autocracies.

+Titles of dictators

 Mussolini and Hitler used similar titles referring to them as "the Leader".
 Mussolini used "Il Duce" and Hitler was generally referred to as "der Führer", both meaning 'Leader' in Italian and German respectively.
 Franco used a similar title, "El Caudillo" ("the Head", 'the chieftain').
 In the case of Franco, the title "Caudillo" did have a longer history for political-military figures in both Latin America and Spain.
 Franco also used the phrase "By the Grace of God" on coinage or other material displaying him as Caudillo.

 Human rights abuses, war crimes and genocides

-Under Syrian dictator Bashar al-Assad, Syrian military inflicted industrial-scale atrocities on civilian population during the Syrian civil war.
-These include hundreds of chemical attacks, such as the Ghouta chemical attack, the largest chemical attack in the 21st century.

 Over time, dictators have been known to use tactics that violate human rights.
 For example, under the Soviet dictator Joseph Stalin, government policy was enforced by secret police and the Gulag system of prison labour camps.
 Most Gulag inmates were not political prisoners, although significant numbers of political prisoners could be found in the camps at any one time.
 Data collected from Soviet archives gives the death toll from Gulags as 1,053,829.
 The International Criminal Court issued an arrest warrant for Sudan's military dictator Omar al-Bashir over alleged war crimes in Darfur.

 Similar crimes were committed during Chairman Mao Zedong's rule over the People's Republic of China during China's Cultural Revolution, where Mao set out to purge dissidents, primarily through the use of youth groups strongly committed to his cult of personality, and during Augusto Pinochet's junta in Chile.
 Some dictators have been associated with genocide on certain races or groups; the most notable and wide-reaching example is the Holocaust, Adolf Hitler's genocide of eleven million people, of whom six million were Jews.
 Later on in Democratic Kampuchea, General Secretary Pol Pot and his policies killed an estimated 1.7 million people (out of a population of 7 million) during his four-year dictatorship.
 As a result, Pol Pot is sometimes described as "the Hitler of Cambodia" and "a genocidal tyrant".
+In Ba'athist Iraq, Saddam Hussein launched the Anfal campaign against the Kurdish population.
+Although primarily targeting Kurds, other non-Arabs also fell victim to the Anfal campaign.
+Due to this, Saddam is often nicknamed "The Hitler of the Middle East".